 Last year Zambrero founder Dr Sam Prince went to Vietnam on Zambrero’s Vision Trip to see the work of Rise Against Hunger firsthand.
 It was a journey that affected him profoundly.

 “When I looked at the kids I got a visceral reaction – that could have been me.
 There are children out there like I was that are in school right now but might not make it to secondary school.
 It makes me realise I want to do more to help them succeed.”

 Sam was talking about the children he observed in the care of Children of Vietnam, which has helped more than 30,000 children escape the cycle of poverty, overcome the limitation of disability and realise the dreams they never thought possible.

-Since 2008, Stop Hunger Now has shipped more than 5 million meals to Children of Vietnam’s feeding programs in kindergartens, vocational schools, orphanages, elderly homes, hospitals and programs for disabled children.
+Since 2008, Rise Against Hunger has shipped more than 5 million meals to Children of Vietnam’s feeding programs in kindergartens, vocational schools, orphanages, elderly homes, hospitals and programs for disabled children.

-“The children’s health has changed a lot since receiving the Stop Hunger Now meals.
+“The children’s health has changed a lot since receiving the Rise Against Hunger meals.
 The children are happier, stronger, healthier and perform better in school,” says kindergarten principal Ms. Thao.
 “The kids are excited and happy to come to school, especially when it’s meal time!”